B13rg/B13rg.github.io/_posts/2019-5-10-3COM-NIC-Review.md

 ![NIC(e) card](/images/3ComGigNic/card_shot.jpg){:width="500px"}

 When first released, the SX model sold for $695.00, while the ethernet model was only $169.
-Today, the cards arn't quite in demand as they once may have been.
+Today, the cards aren't quite in demand as they once may have been.
 I was able to find the card on ebay selling for ~$10 + shipping.
-The internet archive has an archive of 3Com's original product page for the cards which can be seen [here][1] When I bought it the box was still sealed in plastic wrap, which had a label with the correct model on it so I figure it was either misboxed or the card was reboxed and sealed.
+The internet archive has an archive of 3Com's original product page for the cards which can be seen [here][1] When I bought it the box was still sealed in plastic wrap, which had a label with the correct model on it so I figure it was either mis-boxed or the card was reboxed and sealed.

 ![Whatcha get](/images/3ComGigNic/box_contents.jpg){:width="500px"}